Preparedness for Seniors

 Plan For What You Would Do During An Emergency:

 In addition, there may be other things specific to your personal needs that you should also have on hand.
-If you use eyeglasses, hearing aids and hearing aid batteries, wheelchair batteries, and oxygen, be sure you always have extras in your home.
-Also have copies of your medical insurance, Medicare and Medicaid cards readily available.
+If you use eyeglasses, hearing aids and hearing aid batteries, wheelchair batteries, and oxygen, be sure you always have extra supplies in your home.
+Do not forget to have copies of your medical insurance, Medicare and Medicaid cards readily available.

 For more information about preparedness for Seniors, please visit: www.ready.gov/seniors.